 - So many people have side hustles nowadays, and even a sole proprietorship could make you eligible for a business credit card

-If you don’t yet have a business card, you can’t go wrong with a product like the Ink Business Preferred® Credit Card (review), Blue Business® Plus Credit Card from American Express (review), or Capital One Spark Cash Plus (review).
+If you don’t yet have a business card, you can’t go wrong with a product like the Ink Business Preferred® Credit Card (review), The Blue Business® Plus Credit Card from American Express (review), or Capital One Spark Cash Plus (review) (Rates & Fees).

 Do business card applications count as an inquiry on personal credit report?

 Yes, they do.
 When you apply for a business or personal card, there’s a credit inquiry on your personal report.
 This can temporarily lower your credit score by a few points, which isn’t a big deal.
 The inquiry generally falls off your credit report after 24 months.

 So while there’s a mild negative impact to your score from applying for a card, other metrics of your credit score can improve as a result of having more cards.
 For the purposes of a credit inquiry, there’s no difference between a personal and business card — a hard pull has the same impact regardless of which type of credit card it’s from.

 As someone who takes my credit score seriously (and who has a nearly perfect credit score), losing a few points from inquiries is one thing I put almost no thought into, because the impact is inconsequential for those with excellent credit.

 Do business cards otherwise show on personal credit report?

 There are all kinds of aspects of your credit report that are positively impacted by having more cards open.
 80% of your credit score is your payment history, your credit utilization, and your credit age.
 So as long as you make payments on-time, don’t use too much of your credit, and maintain a good credit age, you’re setting yourself up for success.